Well, if you'll glance just over to your right you'll see it's still here.

 If you haven't already seen it, take a look at Jonathan Streeter's blog post exposing how every imaginable expense (and many you can't even imagine) are covered for mission presidents and their families by way of the tithing contributions of the members.
 Included are screen shots from the secret Mission President's Handbook.
 If this doesn't make your head explode in righteous fury, nothing will.

 |Remember, Kids!
 The Church has no paid clergy!|

 I don't want you to think I'm not in favor of disgruntled members attempting to sue for fraud.
-I'm all in favor of it as I think there are legitimate grounds for doing so.
+I'm all for it as I think there are legitimate grounds for doing so.
 As Jonathan Streeter correctly alleges in a more recent post, Church leaders are guilty, at the very least, of spiritual malpractice.
 They have taken advantage of the members' misinformed consent.
 Jonathan also has provided an informative video that should be of assistance to anyone contemplating a lawsuit against the corporate Church.
 I feel it's important to learn from other's efforts as to what works and what doesn't.
 Last I heard, James Huntsman's appeal to the 9th Circuit Court is still moving forward, but Huntsman apparently has the financial means to fight this battle against the Church bureaucracy.
 Most of us do not.

 There Is At Least One Thing You Can Do